Mean Seasonal Isohyet Map

 The 1977 Mean Seasonal Isohyet Map is the valid Contra Costa County Flood Control & Water Conservation District (FC District) Standard for mean seasonal precipitation (MSP).
 It is based on a July to June rain year.

-Drawing B-166 was used to create a GIS raster of the MSP.
+Drawing B-166 was used to create a GIS raster of the Mean Seasonal Precipitation.
 This raster is being made part of the Contra Costa County GIS library.
 The procedure documenting the development of the MSP raster is provided here (14.9 MB KB) (PDF).

 The Duration-Frequency-Depth curves are used in conjunction with the Mean Seasonal Isohyet Map to determine rainfall characteristics at any location in Contra Costa County.